jthickstun/anticipation/README.md

-# Anticipatory Music Infilling Models
+# Anticipatory Music Transformer

-Implementation of the anticipatory infilling models described in Anticipatory Autoregressive Models for Controllable Music Generation.
+Implementation of the models described in Anticipatory Music Transformer.

 by [__John Thickstun__](https://johnthickstun.com/), [__David Hall__](http://dlwh.org/), [__Chris Donahue__](https://chrisdonahue.com/), and [__Percy Liang__](https://cs.stanford.edu/~pliang/).

 -------------------------------------------------------------------------------------

-TODO: description
+This repository provides the code for creating anticipatory training datasets, and for sampling from models trained with anticipation.
+It does _not_ provide code for training these models: you may use the datasets constructed here as input to your favorite codebase for training autoregressive transformer models.

 Begin by installing the anticipation package (from the root anticipation package directory).